Helen Osborne

 Helen Osborne (11 March 1939 – 12 January 2004) was a British journalist and critic, and the fifth wife of the playwright John Osborne.

 She was born Helen Dawson, in Newcastle-upon-Tyne, and educated at The Mount School, York, and Durham University, where she received a bachelor's degree in History.

 She worked at The Observer for the arts editor Richard Findlater, becoming drama critic and then arts editor.

+In Clive James' memoir of this period, North Face of Soho, James says of Osborne (nee Dawson), she "was clearly the brains of the outfit.
+Her tongue was keen to match.
+Even when she approved of what I said, she spoke as if I were trying to sell her a used car, and she met any loose opinion with plain scorn.
+Her level of aggression was rare for a woman in an English context, and would have been rare for a leopard in an African context."